mareugeniam/mobile-flashcards/README.md

 # mobile-flashcards

 Mobile application (tested only in Android) that allows users to study collections of flashcards.
-The app allow users to create different categories of flashcards called "decks", add flashcards to those decks, then take quizzes on those decks.
+The app allows users to create different categories of flashcards called "decks", add flashcards to those decks, then take quizzes on those decks.

 ## Getting Started